VarunDani/mws-restaurant-stage-1/README.md

 ### How to run
+Download/Clone Server From https://github.com/udacity/mws-restaurant-stage-3 and follow instrucctions to start.
 Execute Following Command to build with gulp and start server.
 Execute http://localhost:8000/ to access restaurant App.

     npm install